 based in Milford Sound.

-Milford Helicopters is the only aviation firm that bases its operations from Milford Sound, and undertakes all types of commercial work, hunting and fishing trips.
+Milford Helicopters is the only aviation firm that bases its operations from Milford Sound, and undertakes all types of commercial work as well as hunting and fishing trips.

 Our Milford Sound Helicopter Flights